Groton - When a computer breaks, a novice can usually tinker with it to fix a basic problem.

 The Navy created a new job, or rate, for submariners in December called Information Systems Technician Submarines and launched the 19-week Information Systems Technician "A" School at the submarine school as a learning site for the center to train sailors for the job.

 Until now, a sailor in another job on a submarine volunteered to work on the computers.

 But that put the sailor at a disadvantage when he had to take tests for his regular job because he spent so much time away from it, said Chief Kevin Dingman, the site director.

 And, Dingman said, "Technology has grown to the point where you can't do it part-time anymore."
 There are dedicated information systems technicians on ships that have larger crews and more space.

 Brummer and Dingman said they couldn't discuss the cyber warfare aspects of the training but did say submarines can better defend against security threats with these new information systems technicians on board.

 The "A" School is followed by two other courses, for a total of 11 months of training.
 The Navy's goal is to eventually graduate 96 students annually.
 The size of the submarine crews is not expected to change, Brummer said.

-Seaman Recruit Darius Sellers, 18, said working on computers had always been a hobby.
-He fixed the computer at his church in South Carolina and recorded the sermons.
-He said he was looking forward to turning his hobby into a career.
+Seaman Recruit Darius Sellers, 18, said working on computers had always been a hobby and that he was looking forward to turning his hobby into a career.
+He fixed the computer at his church in South Carolina and recorded the sermons, he said.

 "I think it's important.
-You need someone who can fix all that stuff when things go wrong," he said.
+You need someone who can fix all that stuff when things go wrong," Sellers said.
 "You need constant communications throughout the boat and with the rest of the fleet."